 How to Avoid The Pitfalls of Misleading Data

-If you want your data to tell the whole truth and nothing but the truth, implement these practices to make sure you avoid misleading data visualization.
+If you want your data to tell the whole truth and nothing but the truth, implement these practices to avoid generating misleading data visualizations.

 By using the standard model for visual models, you can avoid misleading your reader.
 If your high school math teacher would mark you down on an exam for your methods of data representation, think twice.

 Start your y-axis at 0 to avoid making small differences look large.
 The exception to this practice would be if these small differences actually mean something significant.
 In global climate change data, often a global average temperature increase of 1 degree per year can have dire consequences.
-Thus small increasing in temperature is important and needs to be highlighted.
-However, when looking at something where small changes don’t correlate into a big impact, start your y-axis at 0.
+Thus a small increase in temperature is important and needs to be highlighted.
+However, when looking at something where small changes don’t correlate with a big impact, start your y-axis at 0.

 Following convention also goes for pie charts as well.
 People are conditioned to look at pie charts as equaling 100% of the data; don’t mislead people by only giving them a slice of the pie’s data.